Senior Lecturer in Occupational Therapy

 Sarah-Jayne is a Senior Lecturer in Occupational Therapy in the School of Health and Social Care and qualified as an Occupational Therapist in 2007 at Canterbury Christchurch University.

-Sarah-Jayne joined the teaching team at LSBU in 2016.
-She has worked predominantly in NHS acute in-patients working with a range of complex acute and chronic medical conditions and gained clinical experience in a range of specialisms including surgery, trauma and orthopaedics, burns and plastic surgery, palliative care, accident and emergency, acute stroke rehabilitation and neurology.
+Sarah-Jayne has worked predominantly in acute in-patient hospitals and has clinical experience in a range of specialisms.
+These include care of the elderly, accident and emergency and acute care, surgery, trauma and orthopaedics, burns and plastic surgery, acute stroke rehabilitation and neurology.

 With an interest in research, Sarah-Jayne completed a Masters of Research in Clinical Practice through the National Institute of Health Research at St George’s University of London in 2014, studying the use of outcome measures in acute stroke rehabilitation.